 Many people now wait until later in life to have children.
 Changes that occur around menopause may affect the options available to them.

 The age when menopause occurs can vary widely.
-In the United States, it usually happens between the ages of 45 and 58 years, with 52 years being the average age.
-However, people can enter menopause at an age outside of this range.
+In the United States, it usually happens between the ages of

 Menopause may begin at a younger age in people who have specific health conditions or have had certain types of medical treatment or surgery.